mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Partly through observation of social coding of people like Mi.

 <!-- Choices
-- an overview of Mi's interactions on 2019-03-18 - home interests of art, community help, playtesting and being playtested, use of tools, Mi as a social coder compared to others.
+- an overview of Mi's interactions on 2019-03-18 - home interests of art, community help, playtesting and being playtested, use of tools, Molly:as a social coder compared to others.
 - Or could look at the whole family unit mi, zi and ne - And their interactions with alien narrative. -->
 <!-- Something like the social activity of Vignette Sh and Th - perhaps even that one - as it goes on to
 describe the different kinds of interactions.
 But that is more interpersonal interactions for the most part.